TheStaticTurtle/website_blog/content/posts/20250825_UltranetAdventuresPart2/index.md

 With the move to balanced audio it also meant new connectors.
 While I've seen balanced audio on TRS jacks before, (in fact, my sound card, the UA25EX do it this way) the proper connector to use is the XLR connector which is way bigger than the small 3.5mm jack I was using before.

 The schematic of the PCM5100A is super standard, it's basically a copy-paste of the datasheet.
-It's just configured for left-justified operation.
+It's just configured for left-justified operation (via solder jumpers).
 Unfortunatly the PCM5100A is not a DAC with balanced outputs so I need to adapt it somehow.
-The go-to, place & forget IC for this is the DRV134 or the DRV135 these chips are awesome but they also cost 5eur a piece in low quantities that would mean 80eur of line drivers for the whole system.
+The goto, place & forget IC for this is the DRV134 or the DRV135.
+These chips are awesome but they also cost 5eur a piece in low quantities that would mean 80eur of line drivers for the whole system.
 Way to expensive!

 Instead I choose to do a bit more work and use the NE5532.
 Here is how it looks: